emmo-repo/domain-atomistic/README.md

 License
 -------
-The crystallography domain ontology is released under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/legalcode) license (CC BY 4.0).
+The atomistic domain ontology is released under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/legalcode) license (CC BY 4.0).